„Knowledge, teamwork and experience

 You may be thinking about moving into an apartment with your friends.
 And you have good reasons to do so.
-In most cases you will have your own bathroom, kitchen, washing machine, unlimited internet connection, probably more space as well, and it's not necessarily a more expensive deal than staying in one of the university dormitories.
+In most cases you will have your own bathroom, kitchen, washing machine, unlimited internet connection, probably more space as well.
+However, it might be little bit more expensive than living in one of CTU's dormitories.

 While searching the net for an apartment you will encounter a sort of classification that might look confusing at first sight.
 It will look something like 3+kk, 2+1, and so on.
 To avoid these random looking combinations of numbers and letters comlicating your search, we decipher these „apartment codes“ below.

 Garsoniera/ Garsonka – A one-room, flat with a space that includes a small kitchenette and will serve as both a living room and a bedroom.
 Another common name for this type of flats is a studio apartment.
 A flat with one room and a separated kitchen will be: 1+1.
 A flat with two rooms, where one of the rooms includes a small kitchenete will be 2+kk.

 Below are a few examples of monthly rental prices for average apartments in Prague, including the cost of utilities.